 Maria Hanke studied in The Hague, Amsterdam, and Copenhagen.
 She made her debut as soloist from The Royal Danish Academy of Music in 2006.
-Since then she has been taken lessons privately and changed fach from mezzo-soprano to lyric-dramatic soprano.
+Since then she has taken lessons privately and changed Fach from mezzo-soprano to lyric-dramatic soprano.

 Maria Hanke has a great span in variation of repertoire: From the earliest Gregorian chants and Renaissance over Baroque, Classical, Romantic, to Modern and Avant-Garde.
 She has performed in world premières in Denmark and abroad.